Trojan13/packgaabwir2022/README.md

 8. Select new terms and merge
 9. Evaluate

-Implementation of the query expansion technique using the generated local word embeddings and the PyTorch implementation of the BM25 retrieval model.

-Evaluation of the query expansion technique using standard information retrieval metrics such as Mean Average Precision (MAP) and Normalized Discounted Cumulative Gain (nDCG).

 # Usage
 1. Clone this repository to your local machine.
+2. Open den `main.ipynb` File
-2. Run the 'Setup Code'-Part
+3. Run the 'Setup Code'-Part
-3. Run the approach.ipynb file using Jupyter Notebook.
+4. Run the approach.ipynb file using Jupyter Notebook.
-4. Follow the instructions in the notebook to reproduce the results.
+5. Follow the instructions in the notebook to reproduce the results.

+# Files

 # Results
 ?????????????